sfepy/sfepy/doc/tutorial.rst

 The above last three steps are essentially repeated for each time step.
-So that is it - using the code a black-box PDE solver shields the user from having to create the :class:`ProblemDefinition
+So that is it - using the code a black-box PDE solver shields the user from having to create the :class:`Problem
-<sfepy.discrete.problem.ProblemDefinition>` instance by hand.
+<sfepy.discrete.problem.Problem>` instance by hand.
 But note
 that this is possible, and often necessary when the flexibility of the default solvers is not enough.
 At the end of the tutorial an example demonstrating the interactive creation of the ``problem`` is shown, see